Arizona governor suspends Uber from autonomous testing

-PHOENIX (AP) — Arizona Gov. Doug Ducey has suspended Uber’s self-driving vehicle testing privileges in the wake of a pedestrian fatality in a Phoenix suburb last week.
+PHOENIX (AP) — Arizona Gov. Doug Ducey suspended Uber’s self-driving vehicle testing privileges Monday in the wake of a pedestrian fatality in a Phoenix suburb last week.

-Ducey told the company in a letter Monday that video footage of the crash raised safety concerns.
+Ducey told the company CEO Dara Khosrowshahi that video footage of the crash raised concerns about the company’s ability to safely test its technology in Arizona.
+He said he expects public safety to be the top priority for those who operate self-driving cars.

-He called the crash “an unquestionable failure” to comply with safety expectations.
+“The incident that took place on March 18 is an unquestionable failure to comply with this expectation,” Ducey said.

+The move by the Republican governor marks a major step back from his embrace of self-driving vehicles.
+He previously welcomed Uber and other autonomous vehicle companies to use Arizona as a place for testing under few, if any, regulations.
+In early March, he authorized self-driving vehicle companies to run tests without a person in the car to act as a safety operator.

 Most Read Nation & World Stories